Lake-Lehman School District

-The Lake-Lehman School District is a small public school district located partly in Luzerne County and partly in Wyoming County.
-The school's namesakes are Lake Township and Lehman Township.
-It also serves Ross Township, Jackson Township,Harvey’s Lake Borough, and Lake Township as well as Noxen Township in Wyoming County, Pennsylvania.
+The Lake-Lehman School District is a small, American public school district that is partly located in Luzerne County and partly in Wyoming County.
+It also serves Ross Township, Jackson Township, Harvey’s Lake Borough, and Lake Township as well as Noxen Township in Wyoming County, Pennsylvania.

+History and demographics

 Lake-Lehman School District encompasses approximately 136 square miles.
 According to 2000 federal census data, the district serves a resident population of 16,350.
 In 2009, the per capita income of the district's residents was $21,145 while the median family income was $48,831.
 According to a New York Times report, in 2006, the student population was 98% Caucasian, 1% black, and 1% Hispanic.

 The district operates five schools: Lake-Noxen Elementary, Lehman-Jackson Elementary, Ross Elementary, Lake-Lehman Jr High, and Lake Lehman Sr High.

+The school's namesakes are Lake Township and Lehman Township.